Beacon Oil explosion

 The Beacon Oil explosion occurred on February 10, 1928, at the company's distilling plant in Everett, Massachusetts.
 14 people were killed in 36 injured in the disaster.

 History

 The Beacon Oil Company was founded in 1919 and began work on its Everett refinery soon after its formation.
 The Everett plant was located between Beacham Street and the Mystic River.
 It was neighbored by wooden tenements.
 It was owned by the Beacon Oil Company, which operated Colonial Filling Stations - the largest chain of independent gas stations in New England.
 The company began expanding around 1925, acquiring the gasoline and kerosene business of Pennzoil, the Consolidated Oil Company of Portland, Narragansett Filling Stations, and Balten Service Stations.
 By 1928 the plant had grown to 100 acres, despite opposition from Everett residents.
-The plant had been the scene of fires before the explosion, including a 1925 fire that required the evacuation of 200 people who lived nearby and a 1926 fire that took six departments ten hours to put out.
+The plant had been the scene of previous fires and explosions, including a 1922 explosion that killed employee Harry Vokes, a 1925 fire that required the evacuation of 200 people who lived nearby, and a 1926 fire that took six departments ten hours to put out.